 Like Macy's and Belk, Boscov's is a member of the centenarian club, the chain of family-owned department stores having been originally founded by Solomon "Sol" Boscov in 1911.
-Under the watch of Sol's son, Albert, Boscov's grew, today consisting of 47 locations across the eastern US, with stores in Connecticut, Delaware, Maryland, New Jersey, New York, Ohio, and Pennsylvania.
+Under the watch of Sol's son, Albert, Boscov's grew, today consisting of more than 50 locations across the northeastern US, with stores in Connecticut, Delaware, Maryland, New Jersey, New York, Ohio, and Pennsylvania.

 Selling everything from apparel and shoes to kitchen goods and bedding, Boscov's has a lot to offer its shoppers.
 Those who frequently take advantage of those offerings can make the most of them with the Boscov's Credit Card, but that's where the card's usefulness ends.
 As a closed-loop store card with a high APR and rewards that barely compete with most rewards cards, the Boscov's Credit Card is a hard sell for most consumers.